BESS Sizer.

 How conservative are the throughput numbers?

-We use a flat round-trip efficiency of 88 percent, ten percent annual capacity fade across the first decade, and the load profile you supply rather than escalated forecasts.
-The output is the floor, not the headline.
+We use a flat round-trip efficiency of 92 percent, a 90 percent usable depth-of-discharge on the LFP pack, and the load profile you supply rather than escalated forecasts.
+The battery is grossed up for both loss factors, so the output is the floor, not the headline.

 What about diesel-replacement applications?